Friday Night Dinner

 Friday Night Dinner is a British farcical sitcom created by Robert Popper that aired on Channel 4 from 25 February 2011 to 1 May 2020.
 Starring Tamsin Greig, Paul Ritter, Simon Bird, Tom Rosenthal, and Mark Heap, it follows the regular Friday night dinner experience of the Jewish middle-class Goodman family in Mill Hill, a north London suburb.
 Following the conclusion of the sixth series and Ritter's death in 2021, it was announced that the show would not return.
-The show is filmed using a single-camera setup.

-The show received positive reviews and became a widespread British classic.
-The show received two BAFTA nominations in 2012.
+Friday Night Dinner received generally favorable reviews and received two BAFTA nominations in 2012.
 The first series was nominated for Best Situation Comedy, while Greig was nominated for Best Female Comedy Performance.
 In 2021, for his performance in the final series of the show, Ritter received a posthumous BAFTA nomination for Best Male Comedy Performance.

 Premise

 Friday Night Dinner depicts Shabbat dinner in the middle-class secular Jewish Goodman family, reflecting series creator Popper's own secular Jewish upbringing.
 It is set and filmed in suburban North London, with recording taking place in Mill Hill.

 The family consists of mother Jackie, father Martin, elder son Adam, and younger son Jonny.
 The episodes follow the family as the sons arrive at the family home and proceed to their dinner, which is often interrupted by numerous things.
 Although some episodes are centred around Jackie's eccentricities, she is usually the straight character who tries to run a normal household but is disrupted by the rest of the family.
 Dinner is usually disrupted by Adam and Jonny pranking each other (for example, putting salt in each other's drinking glasses) or Martin's strange habits, such as walking around the house shirtless or eating out-of-date food.
 When something goes wrong, Martin is often heard shouting his catchphrase "shit on it".
 They are frequently interrupted by their strange but good-hearted neighbour Jim Bell, who is attracted to Jackie and visits them due to his loneliness; he is usually accompanied by his dog, Wilson, of whom he is afraid.
 After Wilson's death in series 5, Jim adopts a new dog, whom he names Milson in the first episode of series 6.

 Jackie's neurotic best friend Valerie Lewis, known as "Auntie Val" to Adam and Jonny, is a frequent visitor; Jackie's mother Nellie "Grandma" Buller also visits.
 Occasional guest appearances were made by Martin's mother Cynthia Goodman, nicknamed "Horrible Grandma" by the boys due to her cruel and condescending treatment of the family.
 Other guest appearances featured Nellie's suitor Mr. Morris, who appeared in three episodes while Val's husband Larry briefly appears in two episodes.